Social Security Myth 3

 Returning to Work Again After EXR - If your benefits are reinstated, you will be eligible for work incentives based on your disability benefit type.

-- Social Security Disability Insurance (SSDI) – New Trial Work Period (TWP) and Extended Period of Eligibility (EPE) to try working again without immediately losing benefits.
+- SSDI – New Trial Work Period (TWP) and Extended Period of Eligibility (EPE) to try working again without immediately losing benefits.

 Practical Steps to Navigate Working and Benefits: